 MagSafe for iPhone is a bit different.
 It’s a fully wireless charging standard, but it’s not just for charging.
 Most excitingly, it paves the way forward for an iPhone that doesn’t need a Lightning port.
 That means better waterproofing and more room inside the chassis for other things, like a larger battery.

-MagSafe’s wireless charging and accessory functionality is available on the iPhone 12, iPhone 12 Mini, iPhone 12 Pro, and iPhone 12 Pro Max.
+MagSafe’s wireless charging and accessory functionality was available on the iPhone 12, iPhone 12 Mini, iPhone 12 Pro, and iPhone 12 Pro Max at launch.
+It’s now also included on the iPhone 13, iPhone 13 Mini, iPhone 13 Pro, and iPhone 13 Pro Max.
 It will likely be included in future iPhones, too.

 Wireless Charging Takes Center Stage